bvds/andes/docs/guides/manager_guide/README.md

-# Administration Application Guide
+# Sencha Space Manager Guide

-The Sencha Space Administration application lets you manage user and group access to web apps that run on a Sencha Space Client.
-Sencha hosts the Space Administration app at [http://manage.space.sencha.com](http://manage.space.sencha.com).
+The Sencha Space Manager application lets you manage user and group access to web apps that run on a Sencha Space Client.
+Sencha hosts the Space Manager app at [http://manage.space.sencha.com](http://manage.space.sencha.com).

-The Space Administration application enables secure access to an enterprise's authentication and authorization server.
+The Space Manager application enables secure access to an enterprise's authentication and authorization server.

 Users obtain their Sencha Space Client apps from the Apple App Store,